brpereiraa/TodoApp/README.md

 # Todo App

-Small ReactJS project made to further understand and mess with new technologies.
+Small React project made to further understand and mess with new technologies.

 ## Running the app
 You can either run this app with docker or node.
 Whichever way you choose, simply run localhost:3000 afterwards to preview the project.